IBM/node-red-tensorflowjs/README.md

 [Palette Manager](https://nodered.org/docs/user-guide/runtime/adding-nodes):

 - [`node-red-contrib-image-output`](https://flows.nodered.org/node/node-red-contrib-image-output)
+- [`node-red-contrib-camerapi`](https://flows.nodered.org/node/node-red-contrib-camerapi) if using a Raspberry Pi [Camera Module](https://www.raspberrypi.org/products/camera-module-v2/)
 - [`node-red-contrib-usbcamera`](https://flows.nodered.org/node/node-red-contrib-usbcamera) if using a USB camera.
-    - If using this, you must also install `fswebcam` on the Raspberry Pi by running `sudo apt install fswebcam`.
+    - If using this node, you must also install `fswebcam` on the Raspberry Pi by running `sudo apt install fswebcam`.
-- [`node-red-contrib-camerapi`](https://flows.nodered.org/node/node-red-contrib-camerapi) if using a Raspberry Pi [Camera Module](https://www.raspberrypi.org/products/camera-module-v2/)

 ##### Deploy and run on Raspberry Pi